murenzo/reedsy_challenge/README.md

 3 Run `rspec` command to run all test or simply specify the path to the test file of interest `rspec spec/services/app_services/hoodie_discount_service_spec.rb`

-### Discount Services
+### Product Price Services

-* The discount services are been enabled by default when we instantiate a new discount service.
-E.g. `MugDiscountService.new(['MUG', 'TSHIRT', 'HOODIE'])`
+* The discount option for the respective product price services are been enabled by default when we call a product price service.
+E.g. `MugPriceService.call(['MUG', 'TSHIRT', 'HOODIE'])`
-* If we want to disable the discount from been applied to the the total price, we will pass a `false` value as second parameter when instantiating a discount service.
-E.g. `MugDiscountService.new(['MUG', 'TSHIRT', 'HOODIE'], false)`
+* If we want to disable the discount from been applied to the the original total price, we will need to pass a `false` value as second parameter when calling a product price service.
+E.g. `MugPriceService.call(['MUG', 'TSHIRT', 'HOODIE'], false)`

 ### Download Postman Exported JSON file.